Shelters International Disaster Response has been working in Haiti since 2007, in the wake of Hurricane Ike and Hannah.

-For the past three years West Coast Seed has helped Haitian farmers diversify crops and create school gardens as well as community gardens.
+For the past 3 years, West Coast Seed has helped Haitian farmers diversify crops and create school gardens as well as community gardens.

-From our nursery to the handful of kids who are so excited to have either a melon plant or a cherry tomato plant, and an even bigger thrill is a sunflower — things many consider common here are a luxury there.
+From our nursery to the hands of kids who are so excited to have either a melon plant or a cherry tomato plant, an even bigger thrill is a sunflower!
+Things we consider common here are often a luxury there.

 We also teach farmers and children alike how to maximize crops via companion planting.
 Developing organic pesticides to replace the toxic ones that ended up in Haiti when we banned them.

 It’s truly a joy to go through the markets and slowly see the changes in variety.
-From one or two types of tomatoes to a rainbow blend.
+From one or two types of tomatoes to a rainbow.

 Thanks to West Coast Seeds.
 A change is growing!!